-She was worried about finances, she was scared she was going to be alone forever, she was worried about how her kids were going to handle this, she knew her husband was dating other women and was happy, etc. etc.
+She was worried about finances, she was fearful that she was going to be alone forever, she was worried about how her kids were going to handle this, she knew her husband was dating other women and seemed happy, etc. etc.

 I asked how things were and she told me her kids were doing well, and that she changed jobs and loved her new position.

 I then said to her, “You met someone, didn’t you?”

 She met a man on a dating website who has two children and they are very happy right now.
 She said she’s not sure what’s going to happen and doesn’t really think about it so much.
 She’s just enjoying feeling loved and happy.

 I hugged her and when I walked away, I felt hopeful and inspired.
 But, I didn’t really feel surprised.
 Why?
 Because this story is so typical, in my opinion.
 I see it a lot.

 I almost feel like happiness after divorce is the norm, for people who work on themselves.

 What I mean by “work on themselves” is, it isn’t luck when it comes to finding happiness after divorce.
 The men and women I meet with a story like my friend’s are those who make good, selfless choices.
 Those who focus on their children, their career, and who do positive things to heal from their divorce.

 Instead of drinking wine every night, they mediate and/or go to therapy.
 Instead of playing the victim, they focus on fixing the problems they can control, and they realize what they can and can’t control.
 Instead of wallowing in in sorrow and self-pity, they grieve for a little while and then accept what happened and focus on today.
 I’m not saying it’s easy or that it doesn’t take time.
 Time has to go by and grieving must take place.
 But then it’s time to get strong and make things happen to create a life that you want and know you will be happy living.